ajafarsadiq2002/multiple-disease-prediction-using-ML/README.md

 The Multiple Disease Prediction web application offers the following features:

-User Input: Users can input their medical information, including age, gender, blood pressure, cholesterol levels, and other relevant factors.
+1.User Input: Users can input their medical information, including age, gender, blood pressure, cholesterol levels, and other relevant factors.
-Disease Prediction: The application utilizes machine learning models to predict the likelihood of having diabetes, Parkinson's disease, and heart disease based on the inputted medical data.
+2.Disease Prediction: The application utilizes machine learning models to predict the likelihood of having diabetes, Parkinson's disease, and heart disease based on the inputted medical data.
-Prediction Results: The predicted disease outcomes are displayed to the user, providing an indication of the probability of each disease.
+3.Prediction Results: The predicted disease outcomes are displayed to the user, providing an indication of the probability of each disease.
-Visualization: Visualizations are generated to highlight important features and provide insights into the prediction process.
+4.Visualization: Visualizations are generated to highlight important features and provide insights into the prediction process.
-User-Friendly Interface: The web application offers an intuitive and user-friendly interface, making it easy for individuals without technical knowledge to use the prediction tool.
+5.User-Friendly Interface: The web application offers an intuitive and user-friendly interface, making it easy for individuals without technical knowledge to use the prediction tool.

 **Usage**

 To run the Multiple Disease Prediction web application, follow these steps:

-Open a terminal or command prompt and navigate to the project directory.
+1.Open a terminal or command prompt and navigate to the project directory.

-Run the following command to start the Streamlit application:
+2.Run the following command to start the Streamlit application:

 streamlit run multiplediseaseprediction.py

-Access the web application by opening the provided URL in your web browser.
+3.Access the web application by opening the provided URL in your web browser.

-Input the relevant medical information as requested by the application.
+4.Input the relevant medical information as requested by the application.

-Click the "Predict" button to generate predictions for diabetes, Parkinson's disease, and heart disease based on the provided data.
+5.Click the "Predict" button to generate predictions for diabetes, Parkinson's disease, and heart disease based on the provided data.

-View the prediction results and any accompanying visualizations or insights.
+6.View the prediction results and any accompanying visualizations or insights.